ArveVM/HomeAssistantConfig4/README.md

 - [JuanMtech](https://www.youtube.com/channel/UCR7Xa7cU9wfkSY9v3yN2Vtw) - setup HA in Proxmox
 - [Rob @ TheHookup-YT](https://www.youtube.com/c/TheHookUp) - [Rob @ TheHookup-Facebook](https://www.facebook.com/groups/473812443269387) - Network setup, vlan/firewall-config
 - mr ML and mr ØB   :  Home network setup guiding (and huge inspiration -> division shift upwards on how much cash to spend on network equipment :) )
-- Norway HA-Q&A-team:  Robert, Kim, Erlend, ThomassH and Kenneth in particular, but lots of guiding and great ideas from everyone!
-Yjuge thanks ;)
 <br />

 #### v3 Inspirators-extraordinare;
+- Mentor#1 - mr RR;  HA mentor, triggering splitting configuration and therefore the original spark that has lead to Functionality&Solutions - hjuge thanks ;)
+- Mentor#2 - Norway HA-Q&A-team;  Robert, Kim, Erlend, ThomassH and Kenneth in particular, but lots of guiding and great ideas from everyone!
+Yjuge thanks ;)
 - [the HA-dev-team:](https://www.home-assistant.io/docs/configuration/) - great work both in functionality - documentation and community!
 Still one of my most important sources
 - from Proxmox to unRaid:
   - mrKim - mentor extraordinare, showing the practical approach with unRaid and pushed me into that rabbithole.